 Fall Recruitment- The Panhellenic Council coordinates a formal fall recruitment process beginning in September that will assist you in learning about the four Greek organizations and what it means to be Greek at SLU.

-Spring Recruitment- Panhellenic recruitment is less formal in the spring, however the eligibility requirements below still apply.
+Spring Recruitment- Panhellenic recruitment is less formal in the spring, however the eligibility requirements outlined at the top of this page still apply.

 The steps that eligible women must take to participate in FALL recruitment are listed below: